 When you start a BrightView program, you will be prescribed medication to ease withdrawal symptoms.
 These medications work with the dopamine receptors in your brain just like opioids do, but they don’t make you feel any of the narcotic effects.
-This way, they allow us to ease your symptoms and keep you as comfortable as possible throughout your withdrawal.
+This way, they allow us to ease your symptoms and keep you as comfortable as possible throughout your withdrawal from opioid dependence.

-You will still have a physical dependence to the buprenorphine, but you won’t have the cravings or compulsions you did with opioids.
+You will still have a physical dependence to the suboxone, but you won’t have the cravings or compulsions you did with opioids.
 It’s important to understand that addiction is a brain disease that negatively affects your behavior.
 Dependence is a medically treatable physical condition you can recover from.
-So, you’re not trading one addiction for another.
+So, you’re not trading one substance abuse addiction for another.

 Excessive Substance Use

 Other Symptoms Of Addiction

 Research shows that when combined with counseling and therapies, MAT can successfully treat substance use disorders.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) notes that medication-assisted treatment can also help sustain recovery.
 MAT is proven to not only be clinically effective but has also been shown to significantly reduce the need for inpatient detoxification services for individuals addicted to opioids in prescription pain medication or heroin use.
 Substance use disorder treatment providers that use MAT must also include behavioral therapies and counseling into their treatment programs.

 Long-term recovery helps reduce the chances of contracting diseases related to intravenous drug use like Hepatitis C and HIV.
 This is just one of the reasons we incorporate MAT into our treatment approach.
 We believe all of our patients are capable of beating the disease of drug addiction and our outpatient and intensive outpatient programs are designed for long-term success.